oracle-cne/ocne/doc/cluster-management/olvm.md

 This IP must be external, and cannot be in the range used by the VMs.

 **podSubnet**
-An IPV4 Pod subnet comma-separated by an optional IPV6 subnet
+An IPV4 Pod subnet comma-separated from an optional IPV6 subnet

 **serviceSubnet**
-An IPV4 Service subnet comma-separated by an optional IPV6 subnet
+An IPV4 Service subnet comma-separated from an optional IPV6 subnet

 **namespace**
-The namespace where CLUSTER API resources will be created in your management cluster.
+The namespace where Cluster API resources will be created in your management cluster.

-**ovirtDatacenterName**
+**olvmDatacenterName**
-The oVirt datacenter name
+The OLVM datacenter name.

 ## olvmOvirtAPIServer
 The olvmOvirtAPIServer section specifies the configuration needed to access the OLVM oVirt REST API server.